Heinie Heitmuller: Playing career

 After attending the University of California, Berkeley, Heitmuller played for several years in the Pacific Coast League.
 He then spent part of two seasons in the outfield for the Philadelphia Athletics.
 In 1909, he played in 64 games and hit well.
 However, his averages dropped in 1910, and he lost the left field job to Topsy Hartsel.
 Overall, Heitmuller played in 95 major league games, 89 as an outfielder and 69 in left field.
 He had a career batting average of .271 with a .368 on-base percentage.

-After being released by the Athletics in July, Heitmuller played in the Eastern League and then returned to the Pacific Coast League.
-Near the end of the 1912 season, Heitmuller was playing for the PCL Los Angeles Angels and was leading the league with a .347 batting average when he was stricken with typhoid fever.
-He appeared to be having a season that could propel him back to the major leagues, but he died of the fever on October 8, 1912.
+After being released by the Athletics in July, Heitmuller played in the Eastern League and then returned to the Pacific Coast League (PCL).
+He played for the Los Angeles Angels in 1911, compiling a .343 batting average and .463 slugging percentage.

-Nickname

-"Heinie" was a popular nickname for German baseball players in the early 1900s.
-Heitmuller was one of 22 major league Heinies in the first half of the 20th century.
-No Major League ballplayer has gone by the nickname "Heinie" since the end of World War II.
+In 1912, Heitmuller was playing with the Los Angeles Angels as they competed for the PCL pennant.
+He was the PCL's leading hitter with a .335 batting average, a .471 slugging percentage and a career-high 15 home runs when he contracted typhoid fever late in the 1912 season.
+He died from the illness in October 1912.